What is Footfall? Understanding Its Importance and Measurement Methods

 Assess Your Needs

 Determine what insights are most valuable for your specific business model and goals.
+Footfall counting systems can provide real-time data logged and made available in web browsers or mobile apps.

 Choose Appropriate Technology